Skate 2: Career mode

 The player's character has the ability to jump off their skateboard and walk around, allowing them to traverse areas that are hard to skate on, such as stairs.
 While on foot, the player has the ability to grab onto objects such as ramps and quarter pipes and pull them around, allowing the player to skate on them in different areas.
 While on a skateboard, the player can also grab on to cars and be pulled around by them, called "skitching".
 The player have access to an in-game cell phone, which can be used to access a list of contacts.
 Here, the player can request services such as pool draining, removal of caps from rails in an area or temporary security in Mongocorp zones.
 The player can also contact any professional skateboarders met in the career mode and challenge them to a "throwdown", a game of S.K.A.T.E.
-"Team Film Challenges" can be started from the cell phone, where players perform certain tricks in order to get sponsorships.
+"Team Film Challenges" that can be started from the cell phone, where players perform certain tricks in order to get sponsorships.
 The cell phone can be used to set "session markers", points where the player can teleport to quickly.
 Movable objects can be selected to be included in a session marker, resetting them to their initial position anytime the player teleports back to their session marker.
-The player have the ability to manually make their player "bail", or fall off their skateboard.
+The player has the ability to manually make their player "bail", or fall off their skateboard.
 While bailing, the player can rotate their character and make them move into four different positions.
 In the career mode, bailing enters the "Thrasher Hall of Meat" mode, where the player is tasked with damaging their character as much as possible.

+Freeskate mode

-Skate 2's second single-player mode, "Freeskate", allows the player to skate around San Vanelona freely as any character unlocked in the career mode.
+Skate 2's second single-player mode, "Freeskate", allows the player to skate around New San Vanelona freely as any character unlocked in the career mode.
 Freeskate mode also allows the player to control settings such as density of traffic and pedestrians, and whether Mongocorp zones are active.
 The game also contains a local multiplayer mode, "Party Play", and an online multiplayer mode.
 In Party Play, two to four players can go against each other in one of three challenges.
 The game's online multiplayer mode allows multiple players to freeskate in a certain location together over the internet.
 Players can propose "freeskate activities", competitive or cooperative challenges that can be played with other players, as well as invite friends to join their current game.
 A "ranked" mode allows players to play against each other in one of six different modes to win money and experience points, and an "unranked" mode allows players to play ranked challenges without affecting their experience points or winning money.